Get the most recent information on South Australia's response to the Coronavirus pandemic.

 How can I access Adelaide Metro public transport discounts?

 Your Seniors Card is also a metrocard for use on Adelaide Metro public transport.
-Your card is ready to use immediately - you do not have to register the card before use.
+Your card is ready to use right away - you do not have to register the card before use.

 Can I use my Seniors Card interstate?